Structured Content

 What Is Structured Content?

-Conversely, these actions are not possible when content is unstructured, meaning that all its elements are entered as part of a single presentation-dependent content entry and cannot be easily parsed or reused.
-Structuring not only makes it easier to reuse content, but it speeds the distribution of content across multiple channels and platforms.
+Structuring not only makes it easier to reuse content, but it also speeds content distribution across multiple channels and platforms.
 It automates the mixing and matching of content, making it easy to pull different content objects into different channels—from your website to mobile apps to search engine results pages (SERPs).

 A Few Examples

-Structured content has revolutionized SEO and how search results are displayed.
+Structured content has revolutionized SEO and how search results get displayed.
 To see it in action on Google, just type in a product to see reviews and a description snippet (all structured data elements).
 Or ask a question and get served rich results like an FAQ or a how-to with a carousel of images.

 In this example, structured content dramatically improves the user experience to help people get better, faster answers to their queries.